buzzqw/TUS/OBSS/OBSSv2-eng.md

 **The use of drugs is completely optional.
 It is the Narrator who decides their presence and availability also based on the sensitivity of the players**.

 Drugs are addictive.
-When the effect ends, a Will Saving Throw at difficulty 15 is required or another dose must be taken, the subsequent Saving Throw will have difficulty +1 and so on.
+When the effect ends, a Will Saving Throw at difficulty 15 is required or another dose must be taken within 24 hours, the subsequent Saving Throw will have difficulty +1 and so on.

 If the Saving Throw succeeds, one still needs to make another one the next day with the same consequences.